-The style of roof should be design-led and appropriate to the individual building.
-There was overwhelming support for the view that roofs of all new buildings and extensions should be pitched rather than flat to reflect the rural nature and established character of the Village and that the materials selected should also be in keeping with its character.
+It is important that roof styles be design-led and appropriate to the individual building.
+There was overwhelming support for the view that roofs of new buildings and extensions be pitched rather than flat to reflect the rural nature and established character of the Village and that the materials selected are also be in keeping with its character.
 Throughout the Village the majority of roofs are pitched with tile or slate coverings and there is one thatched roof at West Bowers Farm.
 Flat roofs are restricted to dormer windows and garages and although these are existing forms, it is not the type of design that the document promotes.

-Pitched roofs would include mono-pitches, those pitched roofs with gable ends, hip ends or hipped gable ends.
-These design styles together with a 'cat-slide' roof should also be applied to dormers.
+Pitched roofs would include mono-pitches, pitched roofs with gable ends, hip ends or hipped gable ends.
+These design styles, illustrated below and opposite, together with a 'cat-slide' roof may also be applied to dormers.
+Composite roof styles where exposed to the rear or side are not considered to be a satisfactory design solution.